-3.17 A rider shall not dispose of any litter – including water bottles, gel sachets and food – along the TOKEN Double90 course, except in refuse bins.
+3.17 A rider shall not dispose of any litter – including water bottles, gel sachets and food – along the Maluti Double90 course, except in refuse bins.

-3.18 A rider shall not smoke on the route during the TOKEN Double90, except at a designated smoking area if provided.
+3.18 A rider shall not smoke on the route during the Maluti Double90, except at a designated smoking area if provided.

 3.19 A rider may not start or attempt to start before his/her designated start group.
 Any rider who does so may be disqualified.
 Riders or teams who start after their designated start time, will not have their start time adjusted.